Travel guide

 Conclusion

 Portable WiFi still has its niche: groups of travelers who want to share a connection without buying multiple eSIMs, or users with devices without eSIM support.
-In these cases, pocket WiFi can be the most rational option.
+In those cases, pocket WiFi can be the most rational option.

 Frequently asked questions about eSIM vs portable WiFi